Filed under:

 A Farewell to Arms by Ernest Hemingway

 You celebrate your first anniversary, and you both talk about having a baby.
 You tell her you are afraid, and she tells you she is afraid too.
 After about a year, you are sitting on a cold steel chair at the hospital, and inside the room is your wife.
 You notice how you are having the same questions as the protagonist of this book you read recently.
 A Farewell to Arms by Ernest Hemingway.
 The money you spent on this new house was too much; it wasn't that much needed also. (- $200,000) Although you earned like half of that, it's still too much.
 What if she dies?
 What if Gods notice the mistake and they decide to punish me?
 The doctor comes outside to the passage and states that your wife is okay.
 But the child is dead.
 It's better than the dead wife, you think.
-What if it's a sign that she must not be pregnant again, otherwise some doomsday scenario will play out?
+What if it's a sign that she must not be pregnant again?
 She becomes pregnant again, and you are once again sitting on a cold bench with thoughts in your mind.
 The money you spent on that luxurious car was too much; a small car would've been great too. (-$300,000) You become the father of a boy.

 Soon your wife is pregnant again.
 Now this is it, you think.
 My boy is just two years old and God thinks it's a perfect time to punish me.
 Another son.
 You and your wife decide to stop.
 Your boys grow.
-They go to school—everything is perfect.
+They go to school.
+Everything is perfect.
 The school is a little far from where you live.
 They need to go on a bus.
 So the bus is it, you think.
 It will compensate for this money.
 But that never happens.
 The boys grow into teenagers.
 You write many books.
-They sell great. (-$150,000) (+$2000,000) The music doesn't do much, but it's okay.
+They sell great. (-$150,000) (+$2,000,000) The music doesn't do much, but it's okay.
 You like it.

 Share on social medias: